Mercury Migration FAQ

 How does the migration process work?

-If you have an existing CLAS website, we will set up a development site for you that uses the new Mercury theme and import your existing pages, posts, and media.
 After we share the development site’s URL with you, you’ll be able to log in and edit your content.
-Once the site is ready, you can request site launch.
+Once the site is ready, you can request site launch on the Mercury theme.

 I am still on the 2017 CLAS Emily theme.
 When will the migration begin?